kiwix/kiwix-js/README.md

 You have to first download one of them (with a Bittorrent client) and store it on your SD-card.

 This application is released under the GPL v3 license.
 See http://www.gnu.org/licenses/ or the included LICENSE-GPLv3.txt file
+The source code can be found at https://github.com/mossroy/evopedia-html5

 Unit tests can be run by opening tests.html file